qax-os/excelize/CONTRIBUTING.md

 ## Reporting security issues

-The Excelize maintainers take security seriously.
+The excelize maintainers take security seriously.
 If you discover a security issue, please bring it to their attention right away!

 Please **DO NOT** file a public issue, instead send your report privately to